jbtiglao/staff-hub/README.md

       * Create your `gitignore` and `.env` files.
       * Check the `dependencies` and `dev dependencies` needed on `package.json`.

-  * To set up all the existing npm packages, run `npm in it`.
+  * To set up all the existing npm packages, run `npm init`.

   * To install the `dependencies` on the `node_modules` folder, run `npm install` or
       * `npm i mysql2` to install MySQL2,